 Domestic government health plans usually only provide access to public hospitals and doctors.
 This can mean access to more basic and restrictive medical facilities.
 Often domestic medical systems will restrict access to medical care and expats will be faced with long waiting lists to see specialists, obtain medical tests and receive surgical care.
 In Canada, the waiting lists can range from months to years to obtain medical treatment.
 Emergency care is usually received quickly in public hospitals.
 However, many expats want to be able to seek medical treatment in private hospitals and clinics.

-Flexibility of Expat Plans
+The flexibility of Expat Plans

 Portability of Coverage – A problem for Government Run Plans